DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 For this purpose, the TestCafe team and community have developed libraries of dedicated selectors for the most popular frameworks.

+> Front-end development tools (such as React DevTools or Vue DevTools) can interfere with TestCafe and cause errors.
+Do not open them while you run or debug TestCafe tests.

 ### React

-The React selectors module provides the `ReactSelector` class that allows you to select DOM elements by the component name.
+The React selectors module provides the `ReactSelector` class, which allows you to select DOM elements by the component name.
 You can get a root element or search through the nested components or elements.
 In addition, you can obtain the component props and state.

 ```js
 import { ReactSelector } from 'testcafe-react-selectors';